Truvelo Speed Camera UK Guide (2026)

 A Truvelo speed camera is a fixed roadside speed enforcement device that faces oncoming traffic, unlike the rear-facing Gatso.
 Because it photographs the front of a vehicle, it captures both the number plate and the driver, providing stronger evidence than a rear-facing camera.
 Truvelo cameras are typically painted yellow and housed in a distinctive grey or yellow roadside cabinet.

-A new type of digital Truvelo safety camera is now being installed at various locations throughout the UK.
+A newer digital version is now being installed at various locations throughout the UK.
 Click here to read more about the Truvelo D-Cam.

 How does a Truvelo speed camera work?